-For the sin that has made us slow to learn from Christ, reluctant to follow him, and afraid to bear the cross: Lord, have mercy, Lord, forgive.
+For the sin that has made us slow to learn from Christ, reluctant to follow him, and afraid to bear the cross:

-For the sin that has caused the poverty of our worship, the formality and selfishness of our prayers, our neglect of fellowship and the means of grace, and our hesitating witness for Christ: Lord, have mercy, Lord, forgive.
+For the sin that has caused the poverty of our worship, the formality and selfishness of our prayers, our neglect of fellowship and the means of grace, and our hesitating witness for Christ:

-For the sin that has led us to misuse your gifts, evade our responsibilities, and fail to be good stewards of your creation: Lord, have mercy, Lord, forgive.
+For the sin that has led us to misuse your gifts, evade our responsibilities, and fail to be good stewards of your creation:

-For the sin that has made us unwilling to overcome evil with good, tolerant of injustice, quick to condemn and selfish in sharing your love with others: Lord, have mercy, Lord, forgive.
+For the sin that has made us unwilling to overcome evil with good, tolerant of injustice, quick to condemn and selfish in sharing your love with others:

-Have mercy on us, O God, in your constant love; in the fullness of your mercy blot out our offences, wash away all our guilt and cleanse us from our sin.
+In your constant love have mercy on us, O God; in the fullness of your mercy blot out our offences, wash away all our guilt and cleanse us from our sin.
 Create in us a clean heart, O God, and renew a right spirit within us.
 Give us the joy of your help again and strengthen us with a willing spirit.

 Loving heavenly Father, you hear and answer our prayers.
 In your grace you proclaim our sins forgiven and you call us to follow you.
-May we do so in the power of the Holy Spirit, so we may serve you and our neighbours with joyful, faithful hearts in the name of Christ the One true Light.
+May we do so in the power of the Holy Spirit, so we may serve you and our neighbours with joyful, faithful hearts in the name of Christ the One true Light of the world.
 Amen.